a-random-lemurian/Lemurias-Extra-ES-Stuff/README.md

 # About
 This is a plugin for Endless Sky, created by Lemuria.
 It adds a new commodity called "Data drives" which you can transport around the galaxy in the form of missions.
-Also, extra star systems cause why not?
+In addition to these, it also adds the Sayari Plushie Authority, an organization where you can take on missions of epic proportions.

 Disclaimer: May contain mild traces of the Hai ambassador "Sayari".